-On Fridays, students may wear St. Francis t-shirts, sweatshirts or jackets that are school, sport or club related, including the black SFHS block sweatshirt.
-These will be worn with the uniform skirt.
+On Fridays students may wear St. Francis t-shirts, sweatshirts, or jackets that are school, sport, or club related, including the black SFHS block sweatshirt (not handmade).
+These will be worn with a uniform skirt or tan/black docker pants (no leggings, pajamas, or sweats).
+This only applies when the last day of the week is a Friday, not any last day of a given week.